 How to get to Ocotlán de Morelos: In addition to the Abastos market, there is a bus to Ocotlán located on Miguel Cabrera between Zaragoza and Arista in Oaxaca city.

-Monte Albán Route: West of Oaxaca Tour
+Monte Albán Route: Day Trip From Oaxaca, West

 Monte Albán Ruins